 When he’s not at work, you can find Will out searching for the best donut in Atlanta.

 Jamie Fitzsimons recently joined SEEA as director of membership and corporate development.
 Jamie brings over 20 years of sales and business development experience both in the non-profit and for-profit fields.
 From hospitals, to universities and trade associations, Jamie brings a wealth of experience in member and donor development and engagement.

 Jamie holds a Bachelor of Arts in communication from the University of Maryland, Go Terps!

 When Jamie isn’t cultivating meaningful relationships at work, you can more than likely find her on the go with her two boys and their canine partner in crime, Bonnie.

 Jaylan Jacobs serves as a program associate at SEEA.
-She is an empathetic communicator with expertise in community and stakeholder engagement.
-Her work prioritizes building capacity in historically disadvantaged neighborhoods so that those communities may implement their own solutions and programs to strengthen their ability to fight the climate crisis and environmental injustices, such as energy insecurity and energy cost burdens.
-In her previous role, she worked at a grassroots environmental justice organization serving Black and brown communities in Georgia, where she helped facilitate actionable strategy and virtual communications for the Georgia Grassroots Environmental Network and created virtual teaching tools for the Atlanta Watershed Learning Network and the Training the Trainers series.
-She continues to build just and trustworthy relationships on the principles of sharing ideas, values, power, and mutual respect in her current work.
+She is an empathetic communicator with expertise in stakeholder engagement and public health.
+In her current role, she works across teams on energy efficient buildings and transportation, relevant public health research and workforce development.
+Previously, she worked at a grassroots environmental justice organization, where she helped facilitate actionable strategy, virtual communications and create online learning tools.
+Throughout her work, she continues to build just and trustworthy relationships on the principles of sharing ideas, values, power and mutual respect.
 Jaylan received a Master’s in Public Health, with a certificate in Climate and Health, from Emory University Rollins School of Public Health.